Duplums/contrastive-decoupled-uniformity/README.md

 For ImageNet100, we apply the standard recipe consisting in SGD training of a linear layer with a frozen pre-trained model.
 Data augmentation is applied during training of the linear layer.

-Use the following script to run linear evaluation on one of the previous dataset in a multi-gpu machine:
+Use the following script to run linear evaluation on one of the previous dataset on a multi-gpu machine:

 ```bash
 python src/main_lincls.py --root [YOUR DATASET FOLDER] --save_dir [YOUR CHECKPOINT PATH] \